ogri-la/strongbox/README.md

 ### safeguards against bad addons

-If a downloaded addon is corrupt or does not adhere to the common addon folder structure then it will not be unzipped and will be deleted.
+Addon `.zip` files that contain top-level files or top-level directories missing a `.toc` file **will not be installed** and the downloaded `.zip` file will be deleted.
+This is a guard against poorly or maliciously constructed `.zip` files.

+Corrupted zip files that cannot be read or decompressed will be deleted.

 ### warnings when addons install other bundled addons